garylirocks/quickrefs/azure-active-directory.markdown

     - The app is hosted in another tenant
     - You don't have the permissions
 - Password-based (aka. password vaulting)
-  - A user signs in to the application with a username and password the first time it's accessed.
-After the first sign-on, Azure AD sends the username and password to the application
+  - Scenarios:
+    - The app only has an HTML sign-in page with username/password fields, no SAML and OAuth
-  - Useful when several users need to share a single account, such as your organization's social media accounts
+    - Several users need to share a single account, such as your organization's social media accounts (eg. Facebook)
+  - How does it work
+    - User installs a browser extension (in Chrome or Edge) - "My Apps Secure Sign-in"
+    - User launches the app from My Apps or Microsoft 365 portal or the browser extension
+    - User logins to AAD
+    - AAD redirects to the application's login page
+    - The browser extension fill in username, password and log in
+  - The username and password, could be either:
+    - Configured for user/group in AAD "Enterprise applications"
+    - Or typed in by the user when accessing the app for the first time
 - Linked
-  - When the app is configured with another IdP
+  - Scenarios:
-  - Doesn't provide SSO functionality through Azure AD credentials
+    - The app already has another SSO configured, eg. AD FS
-  - You can add a link to specific web pages
+    - Deep links to specific web pages
+    - An app that doesn't require authentication
+  - Seems the main benefit is you get the app showing up in My Apps/Microsoft 365 portal
+  - You just add a link, where the users first land on when accessing the application
 - Disabled
-  - When the application isn't ready to be configured for SSO
-  - Users might need to authenticate twice, first to Azure AD, then to the application
+  - User won't be able to launch the app from My Apps

 ![Azure AD SSO options](./images/azure_ad-single-sign-on-options.png)

+### SAML

+The configuration process varies depending on the application.

+*You can use **[Azure AD SAML Toolkit](https://samltoolkit.azurewebsites.net/)** application for testing*

+Usual steps:

+- Basic configs (the URLs will be updated later, so doesn't matter in this step)
+  - Identifier (Entity ID) - must be unique across all applications in your tenant
+  - Reply URL (Assertion Consumer Service URL) - where the application expects to receive the SAML response (token)
+  - Sign on URL - the sign-in page URL of the app

+- Configs in the app
+  - AAD login URL
+  - AAD identifier
+  - AAD logout URL
+  - Signing certificate (downloaded from AAD)

+- Update URLs in AAD (get them from the app)
+  - Reply URL (Assertion Consumer Service URL)
+  - Sign on URL

 ## Role-based access control (RBAC)